 - 1 tsp. to 1 tbsp. organic cornstarch OR arrowroot powder (optional) OR a small sprinkle of psyllium husk powder (optional)

 - Wash the skins of your citrus and zest and juice the lemon, lime, and one orange.

 - Zest your second orange and then peel and segment it, removing the white membrane from the segments.
 Roughly chop the peeled segments.

 - In a saucepan over low heat, combine all of the ingredients (stir everything together) and cover with a tight lid.

 - Let the cranberries cook down for 30-45 minutes (stirring a couple of times) or until the cranberries are soft and some of them have popped.

 - Depending on the consistency that you like your cranberry sauce, you can puree it in a blender or with your immersion blender.
 I like to leave mine a little chunky, so I use my potato masher and just gently mash some of the sauce until about half is mashed and half is not.
 I like a little chunk in my sauce.

 - Your sauce should get relatively thick from the pectin in the orange, but if it's not thick enough for your liking, you can make a slurry of cornstarch or arrowroot with a little warm water and stir it in.
 Cook for about 5 minutes on low stirring regularly.
 This will thicken it quite a bit.

-- Remove from heat.
-You can serve hot, warm, or cold.
+- You can serve hot, warm, or cold.
 It's delicious any way you choose.
-I love it with turkey, but it also tastes great plain, or over some vanilla ice cream! 🙂
+I love it with turkey, but it also tastes great plain, or over my dairy-free vanilla ice cream! 🙂

 Want More Cranberry Recipes?
 Here Are a Few Tasty Treats!